Approach

 Training

-I have a certificate in psychotherapy and counselling (2014) from Spectrum in London (www.spectrumtherapy.co.uk) This was a five year modular training and I began working with clients in 2012.
-Spectrum's training included modules in Working with Anger, Childhood Sexual Abuse, Clinical Skills and Sexuality.
+Spectrum's training included modules in Working with Anger, Childhood Sexual Abuse, Action Techniques in the Therapy Room, Clinical Skills and Sexuality.
 I also hold a Certificate in Counselling Skills from the Iron Mill in Exeter and a Certificate in Awareness in Bereavement Care (Cruse).
-The majority of my work has been in private practice.
-I've also worked as a bereavement support volunteer for Cruse.
-I continue to engage in training and supervision with Spectrum.

 I have an advanced certificate in couples therapy (Juliet Grayson - Interaction Training - CORST approved).
 Other recent professional development experiences that inform my practice include 'Working with Ex Boarders' (Nick Duffell), 'Internal Family Systems', (IFS) therapy (Alexia Rothman) and the Pesso Boyden Psychomotor approach (Juliet Grayson).